WAcry/icecream-csharp/README.md

 🍧| Program.cs:11 in Main() at 00:00:00.000 testClass: {'a': 1, 'b': "2"}
 🍧| Program.cs:12 in Main() at 00:00:00.000 testEnum: "A"
 ```

+Due to the high compatibility of different versions of JsonConvert, and the security risks associated with older versions, it is currently required to use JsonConvert version 13 and above.
+If you have a specific requirement to use an older version of JsonConvert, you can compile this library yourself, and it should generally require no modifications.
+However, it is recommended to use version 9 or above.

 ### Logging